-The Vice Principal of Student Life, the Dean of Students, and the Assistant Dean of Students have the primary responsibility for the interpretation and enforcement of disciplinary codes, policies, and procedures.
-The Principal, in conjunction with the Vice Principal(s), and/or the Dean of Students, reserves the right to amend, add to, or suspend the disciplinary code, and its policies and procedures as deemed necessary.
+The Principal of Student Life, the Dean of Students, and the Assistant Dean of Students have the primary responsibility for the interpretation and enforcement of disciplinary codes, policies, and procedures.
+The Principal(s), and/or the Dean of Students, reserves the right to amend, add to, or suspend the disciplinary code, and its policies and procedures as deemed necessary.